basking-in-the-sun2000/solar-logger/README.md

 - `last_adjustment` allows to adjust the total energy balance (exported - from_grid + adj).
 Just fill the values (date and deviation in kWh)
 	- There is a adjustment in the config file (extra_load) to allow you to have a daily adjustment (this isn't used for hourly, but only for the daily values)

-- `Huawei` contains the inverter's registers, status constants.
-If you would be using a different inverter, this would serve as a template
+- `Huawei.default` contains the inverter's registers, status constants.
+If you would be using a different inverter, this would serve as a template.
+It copies this onto `Huawei.py` if you don't have one

 - `fill_daily_blanks` takes the data from the inverter (influxdb) and writes daily summaries.
 It now uses the 5m data (logger_ds), unlike the equivalent in the main file use 30s data from that day